* Digital painting of Indra in pic above is by Anirudh Sainath aka Molee Art*

 A comic displaying how Indra replaces the position of Shiva in His absence...Interesting...very interesting.

-Something of my personal expression - I had always associated the thunder and stormy representation of Indra and Rudra to resemble the neuronal activity in our brains.
-Since the mind is associated with the brain functionality - and the mind is verily associated with these deities... why can't the thunder and roary emphasis of Rudra and Indra not denote the haphazard 'thundering' of neuronal impulses in our brain ?
+I had always associated the thunder-related and stormy representation of Indra and Rudra to resemble the neuronal activity in our brains.
+Since the mind is associated with the brain functionality - and the mind is verily associated with these deities,It could be possible that the thunder and roary emphasis of Rudra and Indra denote the haphazard 'thundering' of neuronal impulses in our brain ?

 By the same token, isn't it wise to calm down the mind so that it is in samadhi - so as to experience Shiva ? - Just like how Rudra is pled to calm down His fierce form into a calmer and auspicious Shiva form in the Sri Rudram hymn.